Everything you need to know about foggers

 What are mosquito foggers?

 Mosquito foggers are devices that spray mosquito repellent or insecticide over a large area, thus allowing for broad-ranging pest control.
-The repellent is dispersed as droplets so that it can be spread over a larger surface area – and also penetrate those places where mosquitoes are most likely to be hiding (for instance, deep beneath heavy foliage).
+The repellent is dispersed as droplets so that it can be spread over a larger surface area and penetrate places where mosquitoes are most likely to be hiding (for instance, deep beneath heavy foliage).
 This is achieved either by heating it to the point where it is transformed into a vapor or by forcing it through some type of nozzle at high pressure.

 A mosquito fogger is actually a very simple device.
-Though there are a number of different types out there on the market, all versions of this device consist of a very small set of components: an insecticide; a carrier liquid or solution for the insecticide; a storage tank or reservoir for the fogging solution (and the fuel if the device runs on one); an atomizing chamber in which extreme heat or pressure is employed to vaporize the fogging solution; a barrel or nozzle for dispersing the pest killer; and a power source for vaporizing the insecticide and dispersing it from the blower.
+Though there are several different types out there on the market, all versions of this device consist of a very small set of components: an insecticide; a carrier liquid or solution for the insecticide; a storage tank or reservoir for the fogging solution (and the fuel if the device runs on one); an atomizing chamber in which extreme heat or pressure is employed to vaporize the fogging solution; a barrel or nozzle for dispersing the pest killer; and a power source for vaporizing the insecticide and dispersing it from the blower.

 Based on the technology they use to disperse insecticide, mosquito foggers can be divided into two main categories – thermal foggers and cold foggers.

-- Thermal foggers – There are two main types of fogger out there on the market – thermal foggers, which use one of the various heating methods to transform an insecticide from liquid form to a vapor or fog that can be dispersed over a wider area.
-These types of foggers are perfect for large, open areas – as they run on fuels like propane and butane, they cannot be operated in enclosed spaces, because of the risk of asphyxiation.
+- Thermal foggers – There are two main types of foggers out there on the market – thermal foggers, which use one of the various heating methods to transform an insecticide from liquid form to a vapor or fog that can be dispersed over a wider area.
+These types of foggers are perfect for large, open areas – as they run on fuels like propane and butane, they cannot be operated in enclosed spaces because of the risk of asphyxiation.
 They generally use a hydrocarbon-based carrier liquid like paraffin oil or diesel.
-They are also very powerful and efficient, they generate very small droplets – which means they can penetrate hard to access areas – and the fogging mist or spray appears as a highly visible fog which makes it much easier to monitor their output and ensures the correct areas are being sprayed.
+They are also very powerful and efficient, they generate very small droplets – which means they can penetrate hard-to-access areas – and the fogging mist or spray appears as a highly visible fog which makes it much easier to monitor their output and ensures the correct areas are being sprayed.

 - Cold foggers – Cold foggers, or Ultra Low Volume (ULV) foggers as many of them are called, are powered not by fuel but by electricity, but the end result is the same: the conversion of the fogging pesticide into a fine mist which is then dispersed into the surroundings.
 Most of them work by using an electric motor to force the fogging solution through a nozzle at high pressure so that it is converted into a fine mist or spray.
 Though safer than thermal foggers, one drawback of cold foggers is that the mist they generate is not as visible as the thick fog of thermal foggers: so you may or may not be able to determine if the spray is going to the desired location.
-Cold foggers are not quite as efficient as thermal foggers, either, heavier concentrations of the chemical are required to get the same result – though on the other hand, because they are non-thermal not as much of the insecticide chemical is burnt in the process.
+Cold foggers are not quite as efficient as thermal foggers, either, heavier concentrations of the chemical are required to get the same result – though, on the other hand, because they are non-thermal, not as much of the insecticide chemical is burnt in the process.
 In addition, they can be used indoors as well as outside because there is not the same risk of asphyxiation with this sort of fogger: the carrier liquid is generally just plain water.
 By adjusting a flow valve located on the nozzle, you can also alter the size of the droplets emitted by the fogger, achieving either ‘wet’ or ‘dry’ applications.

 Advantages of using a fogger

 When it comes to mosquito control, mosquito foggers offer many advantages over other pest control methods.
-To start with, and as we have touched on already, they provide extensive protection against mosquitoes over a large area and in normally hard to reach places.
+To start with, and as we have touched on already, they provide extensive protection against mosquitoes over a large area and in normally hard-to-reach places.